Gravitational Tensor and Acoustic Waves in A Radiation Dominated Universe: Weyl Curvature and Polarization Patterns: Linearized Gravitation in Spatially-Flat Cosmologies with Relativistic Fluid

 {\it Spin-2} \qquad The solution to eq.~\eqref{Spin-2_WaveEquation_Cosmology}, governing the spin-2 graviton $D_{ij}$, can be found in eq.~(247) of \cite{Chu:2019ndv}: {\allowdisplaybreaks } where $T \equiv \eta - \eta'$, $R\equiv|\vec x - \vec x'|$, and $^{(\text{a})}T_{ll}\equiv\delta^{ij}\,^{(\text{a})}T_{ij}$.
 The scalar function $C^{(g)}_{1,d}$ itself, obeying a homogeneous wave equation, is the advanced minus retarded scalar Green's function,

 Equivalently, $G^{(g,+)}_d = -\Theta[T]C^{(g)}_{1,d}$.
 For the even dimensional case,

 where $P_{\nu}$ is the Legendre function.
 (See also eqs.~(112) and (113) of \cite{Chu:2016ngc}.)
+Note that all the scalar Green's functions introduced in this paper, generally denoted by $G^+_d$, obey the following type of wave equation:

+where $\partial^2 \equiv \eta^{\mu\nu} \partial_\mu \partial_\nu $.
+Here, $G^{(g,+)}_d$ solves eq.~\eqref{WaveEq_ScalarGreensFunction} with $\kappa = - (d - 2)/ q_w$.
 Additionally, $C^{(g)}_{2,d}$ and $C^{(g)}_{3,d}$ are both related to the known $C^{(g)}_{1,d}$ through the ``time-integral method'' developed in \cite{Chu:2019ndv}: {\allowdisplaybreaks } with the Euclidean Green's function $G^{(\mathrm E)}_d$ and $D_d$, respectively, defined as the inverse Fourier transforms of $-1/\vec k^2$ and $1/\vec k^4$, {\allowdisplaybreaks } note that $D_4$ and $D_5$ of the latter have been dimensionally regularized, in which an arbitrary mass scale $\mu$, as well as the Euler-Mascheroni constant $\gamma$, were introduced, but those constants present in the regularization scheme will not show up in the final results because they will be removed by the spatial derivatives $\partial_i\partial_j$ of the tensor structure in eq.~\eqref{Spin2Solution_RadiationDominated}.
 Note that the expression \eqref{Spin2Solution_RadiationDominated} here is a bit different from eq.~(247) of \cite{Chu:2019ndv}, where the double-time derivatives of $C^{(g)}_{2,d}$ and $C^{(g)}_{3,d}$ with respect to $\eta'$ have been replaced with the lower-derivative terms via the homogeneous wave equation for $C^{(g)}_{1,d}$, which also holds for both $C^{(g)}_{2,d}$ and $C^{(g)}_{3,d}$.